 Among many awards and certificates of appreciation, Carter received the Twentieth Anniversary Appreciation Award from the American Academy of Physician Assistants (1988), the Distinguished Alumnus Award from the Duke University Physician Assistant Program (1996), and the Presidential Award from the American Academy of Physician Assistants (2001 and 2007).
 He was awarded the title of historian emeritus by the Society for the Preservation of PA History in 2008.

 Acknowledgments: This Biographical Sketch was prepared by Reginald Carter PhD, PA and edited by J. Jeffrey Heinrich PA-C, EdD and submitted to the Society on May 15, 2012.
 The photographs were donated to the Society by Dr. Carter.
-The second photograph was taken at Duke University in 1975.
 This biography was last edited in November 2014.